-Cloud AI services require Business Associate Agreements and create breach exposure every time PHI is transmitted.
-Local AI hardware eliminates both problems because patient data never leaves your network.
+Cloud AI services want a Business Associate Agreement and create breach exposure every time PHI moves.
+We'll build the whole system on your hardware instead: the agents, the orchestration, and the models that run your practice's work, and patient data never leaves your network.

 When a provider uses a cloud AI service to draft a clinical note, summarize a patient encounter, or write a prior authorization letter, the Protected Health Information in that prompt leaves the practice's network.
 It is transmitted to a cloud data center, processed on shared infrastructure, and returned over the public internet.
 Under HIPAA, this transmission makes the cloud AI provider a business associate.
 A Business Associate Agreement (BAA) is required.
 The provider's data handling practices become your compliance responsibility.